BIOL115-MSUM/BIOL115-MSUM.github.io/artificial-selection.md

 1. Modify remaining code for use with the fast plant data
 2. Plot a histogram with facets for each generation (F0 and F1)
-    - Instead of setting the fill color to vary by generation, set it to vary by whether or not the plants were **selected** for breeding.
-This is the only place you will use the **selected** variable
+    - Instead of setting the fill color to vary by generation, set it to vary by whether or not the plants were selected for breeding (the **selection** variable).
+This is the only place you will use the **selection** variable
     - Remove the line `guides(fill = "none") +` to show the fill color legend
     - For help, see [A new variation] below
 3. Summarize trichome count by generation